Strawberry Pudding and Lemonade Granita Parfaits

 • Chill and Freeze Overnight – The pudding can chill overnight, and the granita can freeze overnight.
 You can stop the scrape process after about 4 hours, and just scrape and fluff the granita before serving.

 • Strawberries – I always recommend fresh fruit if it is in season.
 Otherwise, frozen strawberries will work.
-They will need to be defrosted before they are pureed because we don’t want them to be cold when making the pudding.

 • Lemonade – I used store-bought lemonade.
 But you could certainly use your own homemade version.